davisford/daisycentral/README.md

 ## Introduction

-This the webapp that runs at http://live.daisyworks.com
+This is the webapp that runs at http://live.daisyworks.com

 ## Tech Stack